nori-dot-eco/contracts/docs/README.md

 #### _Swap_ mechanism

 The _swap_ function is the primary point of interaction with the market for buyers.
-Calls to the _swap_ function include an amount of NORI to spend and a recipient wallet address to which the Certificate is minted.
-These calls also include a pre-signed authorization to transfer the corresponding amount of _BridgedPolygonNORI_ following the [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/draft-ERC20Permit.sol) pattern.
+Calls to the _swap_ function include an amount of supported ERC20 tokens (_USDC_ or _BridgedPolygonNORI_) to spend and a recipient wallet address to which the Certificate is minted.
+These calls also include a pre-signed authorization to transfer the corresponding amount of the supported ERC20 following the [ERC20Permit](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/draft-ERC20Permit.sol) pattern.

-The NORI tokens transferred from the buyer to this contract are distributed as follows:
+The ERC20 tokens transferred from the buyer to this contract are distributed as follows:

 - A configurable market fee percentage to Nori's fee wallet (currently 15%)
-- A configurable percentage of the sale proceeds due to the supplier(s) are forwarded to the _RestrictedNORI_ contract to be withheld for insurance purposes and released over the life of their NRT agreement(s).
+- If the supported ERC20 is _NORI_, a configurable percentage of the sale proceeds due to the supplier(s) are forwarded to the _RestrictedNORI_ contract to be withheld for insurance purposes and released over the life of their NRT agreement(s).
 (Configured on each Removal)
 - The balance of the proceeds of the sale are forwarded to the supplier(s) address.

 #### Withdrawal Mechanism